soldasim/BOSIP.jl/docs/src/types.md

 ## Problem & Model

-The `BolfiProblem` structure contains all information about the inference problem, as well as the model hyperparameters.
+The `BosipProblem` structure contains all information about the inference problem, as well as the model hyperparameters.

 ```@docs
-BolfiProblem
+BosipProblem
 ```

 ## Likelihood